florianstijven/Browne-data-OTR/README.md

 The `OTR analyses/figure-main-results.R` script contains the code to produce Figure 3 and Web Figure 2.
 This script uses the `OTR analyses/pooled_inference_aggregated_rules_tbl.rds` and `OTR analyses/pooled_inference_aggregated_rules_tbl_artificial.rds` data files to generate the figures.
-These latter two data files---which contain inferential results for the aggregated regimes---are produced by `OTR analyses/final-summary.Rmd` and `OTR analyses/artifical-data-summary.Rmd`, respectively.
+These latter two data files (which contain inferential results for the aggregated regimes) are produced by `OTR analyses/final-summary.Rmd` and `OTR analyses/artifical-data-summary.Rmd`, respectively.

 While the Rmarkdown files produce independent reports in html and word format, they also contain code